INCREASED MORTALITY IN ELDERLY PATIENTS WITH DEMENTIA-RELATED PSYCHOSIS

 Approximately 0.55% of the 34 mg oral dose of 14C-pimavanserin was eliminated as unchanged drug in urine and 1.53% was eliminated in feces after 10 days.

 Less than 1% of the administered dose of pimavanserin and its active metabolite AC-279 were recovered in urine.

-Population PK analysis indicated that exposure of pimavanserin in patients with mild to moderate renal impairment was similar to exposure in patients with normal renal function.
-Age, sex, ethnicity, and weight do not have clinically relevant effect on the pharmacokinetics of pimavanserin.
+Population PK analysis indicated that age, sex, ethnicity, and weight do not have clinically relevant effect on the pharmacokinetics of pimavanserin.
+In addition, the analysis indicated that exposure of pimavanserin in patients with mild to moderate renal impairment was similar to exposure in patients with normal renal function.

 Drug Interaction Studies

 ketoconazole, a strong inhibitor of CYP3A4, increased pimavanserin Cmax by 1.5-fold and AUC by 3-fold.
 Population PK modeling and simulation show that steady-state exposure (Cmax,ss and AUCtau) for 10 mg pimavanserin with ketoconazole is similar to exposure for 34 mg pimavanserin alone [see DOSAGE AND ADMINISTRATION and DRUG INTERACTIONS].